Baltimore's Rev Cycle Opens New Studio in Brewer's Hill

-When you think of bad ass indoor cycling studios in Baltimore, Rev Cycle Studio should be the first thing that comes to mind.
-I took a class at the McHenry Row studio when I first moved to Baltimore and loved it.
+When you think of bad ass indoor cycling studios, Rev Cycle Studio in Baltimore should be the first thing that comes to mind.
+I took a class at the McHenry Row studio when I first moved to to the Charm City and loved it.
 Living across the harbor and not having a car during the week it was hard to get to so I haven't been back since that first class.
 So when I saw that they were opening up a second location in Brewer's Hill, aka right outside my front door, I was pretty psyched.

 As soon as I heard it was open I wasted no time buying a 5 pack of classes and making this my first stop on the try-all-fitness-studios-in-Baltimore train.
 Rev's Brewer's Hill location currently offers 3 class options.
 Rev45, which as you can assume from the name is a 45 minute spin class.
 Rev60 again 60 minutes of spin, and RevBlast which combines high intensity spin with upper body moves utilizing hand weights.